dude1121/obsidian-vault/01 - Notes/Phase Shift Circuit.md

 \end{circuitikz}
 \end{document}
 ```
-1. **Oscillator**.
+4. **Oscillator**.
 This stage provides an oscillating signal to the gate logic stage.
-This is done by using another Schmitt trigger NAND gate to
+This is done by using another Schmitt trigger NAND gate to create a pulsing signal that triggers the outputs.
 ```tikz
 \usepackage{circuitikz}
 \begin{document}